 Key Policies SP19 Related Policies

 Indicator Target Outcome Trigger

 The number of waste facilities permitted and refused on employment sites To ensure the appropriate supply of employment sites for waste Adoption 2016 One application refused on an employment site

 AMR 2017 considered suitable for waste.

 AMR 2018 wasie.

 AMR 2019

 AMR 2020

 AMR 2021

+AMR 2022

 Action

-- No waste related applications were received / determined during the period monitored that related to allocated and/or safeguarded employment land. - Therefore there are no trigger applications for this indicator.
+- There was one waste facility for an Asbestos Waste Transfer Station permitted on EC2/6 during the period monitored. - Therefore there are no trigger applications for this indicator.